Tryphina Mboxela Jokweni: Timeline

-The 1987 bombing
+1987 bombing

-On the evening of April 23, 1987 three MK operatives travelled to Mboxela's house, unbeknown to them, they were under surveillance from the apartheid intelligence.
-At midnight on that day, Mboxela's house was surrounded by members of the South African Defence Force (SADF) and South African Police (SAP).
+On the evening of April 23, 1987 three MK operatives travelled to Mboxela's house.
+Unbeknown to them, they were under surveillance from the apartheid intelligence.
+At midnight, Mboxela's house was surrounded by members of the South African Defence Force (SADF) and South African Police (SAP).
 Crossfire ensued between the three MK operatives and the apartheid security force.
-The fighting went on until the early hours of the next day i.e. April 24, 1987.
+The fighting went on into the early hours of April 24.

-Before the house was destroyed with explosives the three MK operatives were given the last chance to come out of the house.
-The three MK operatives refused the offer.
-The apartheid security force then bombed the house reducing it to rubble and the three MK operatives perished accordingly.
-Mboxela survived because she did come out of the house when the last offer was made and handed herself over to the police.
-For this incident, Mboxela was arrested and detained for nine months in prison and endured the most horrendous form of torture (including electrocution) from the apartheid police in Amanzimtoti.
-After her release she told community members that the young white men who electrocuted her in the genitals would never see the Kingdom of God.
-She quipped:

-How dare can they touch and force open genitals of a person of my age?
-I am a mother to these young white men.
+The three MK operatives were given a final chance to come out of the house, which they refused.
+The apartheid security force then bombed the house, reducing it to rubble and killing the three MK operatives.
+Mboxela survived because she had left the house when the final offer was made, handing herself over to the police.
+For this incident, Mboxela was arrested and detained for nine months in prison, where she endured torture, including electrocution, from the apartheid police in Amanzimtoti.
+After her release, she told community members that the young white men who electrocuted her in the genitals would never see the Kingdom of God.
+She quipped: "How dare can they touch and force open genitals of a person of my age?
+I am a mother to these young white men".

-After her release from prison she did not have a place to stay as her house had been destroyed with explosives.
-The late Mr David Majola, from the neighbourhood, who ran a construction business, built Mboxela a shack pro bono in her yard next to her destroyed house.
+After her release from prison, her neighbour, David Majola, who ran a construction business, built Mboxela a shack pro bono in her yard next to her destroyed house.
 She stayed at this shack for many years until the ANC re-constructed her house after the 1994 democratic elections.
 The ANC had become the governing party in South Africa after 1994.